spatie/laravel-tail/README.md

 php artisan tail --lines=50
 ```

-To filter out stack traces from the output, you can add the `hide-stack-traces`-option.
+To filter out stack traces from the output, you can use the `hide-stack-traces`-option.

 ```bash
 php artisan tail --hide-stack-traces